-Table 14 shows that in total four devices have been deployed in this building.
+Table 12 shows that in total four devices have been deployed in this building.
 Two devices measure temperature in C, Humidity in % and CO_2 in ppm (parts per million) and 2 devices measure indoor temperature and humidity.
 The actual reporting interval of these devices is 30 minutes, which is adjustable from 10 minutes to 24 hours.

-Device model Parameters Measuring interval Connectivity Airwits R4.1 Temperature and humidity 30 minutes - adjustable REST API Airiwits R4.1 Temperature and humidity 30 minutes - adjustable REST API Airwits CO2 R5.2 Temperature, humidity and CO2 30 minutes - adjustable REST API Airwits CO2 R5.2 Temperature, humidity and CO2 30 minutes - adjustable REST API
+Device model Parameters Measuring interval Connectivity Airwits R4.1 Temperature and humidity 30 minutes - adjustable REST API Airiwits R4.1 Temperature and humidity 30 minutes - adjustable REST API Airwits CO 2 R5.2 Temperature, humidity and CO2 30 minutes - adjustable REST API Airwits CO 2 R5.2 Temperature, humidity and CO2 30 minutes - adjustable REST API

-Table 14: IoT devices installed in the Berlin pilot
+Table 12: IoT devices installed in the Berlin pilot

-Weather data such as outdoor temperature, humidity, atmospheric pressure and wind speed will be collected via a weather service provider.
-The measuring time interval will be 10 minutes.
+Weather data such as outdoor temperature, humidity, atmospheric pressure and wind speed are collected via a weather service provider.
+The measuring time interval is 10 minutes.